pythonarcade/arcade/doc/get_started/install.rst

     cd arcade
     pip install -e .

-This installs Arcade in editable mode so you can make changes to the code and see the changes immediately.
+This installs Arcade in editable mode, so you can make changes to the code and see the changes immediately.
 Also consider forking the repository on github installing your fork instead.

 Running examples